Get Pre-Approved for a Mortgage Loan

 Which Steps Are Necessary in the Approval Process?

 If you wanted to, you could skip the first two steps listed above -- but obviously not the last step.
 Theoretically, you could start house hunting before you even get a pre-qual or pre-approval letter from a lender.
 Or, you could skip the pre-qualification process and request a more thorough pre-approval review, right from the start.

 What's my advice?
 I recommend the second path I just described.
 I recommend that you apply for the pre-approval process before you hire an agent or start looking at houses.
 Here's why:

 Being pre-approved for a home loan helps you in other ways as well.
 For one thing, it shows the sellers that you're capable of buying their home.
 This can give you a leg up during the offer process, especially when multiple buyers are competing for the house.
 When you've been pre-approved by a mortgage lender, it's the next best thing to having the money in hand.
 Of course, the pre-approval is not a binding agreement, so you don't know for sure if you'll get final approval for that amount.
 But it gives you a pretty good idea of what to expect.

 If you'd like to get started right away, just click on the link above and provide the information requested on the following page.
 Or, if you'd like to learn more about the mortgage pre-approval process before venturing into it, you should refer to the information below.

-Here are some things you should strive for in 2010, if you want to get approved for a mortgage with a decent interest rate:
+Here are some things you should strive for, if you want to get approved for a mortgage with a decent interest rate:

 In closing, I'd like to point out the difference between mortgage approval and affordability.
 It's possible to get approved for a loan that's too big for you.
 It happens all the time, and it's a leading cause of foreclosure.
 Just because you get pre-approved for a certain amount doesn't necessarily mean you can afford that amount.
 So you should determine your home-buying budget before we get started on your pre-qualifiaction.